 Denver Population Growth

 Denver has led Colorado in population growth for four years in a row, according to the Census Bureau.
 Denver is both the fastest growing city and county in the state, with a growth rate of 2.42% from 2011 to 2012.

-The city-county's growth is attributed to ongoing development of areas like Stapleton, the buildout of the area's few remaining greenfield areas and a great deal of densification in the urban area.
-Denver is now the 16th fastest growing city in the United States, and first among large metro areas for population gain in the 25-34-year age group.
+The city-county's growth is attributed to the ongoing development of areas like Stapleton, the buildout of the area's few remaining greenfield areas and a great deal of densification in the urban area.
+Denver is now the fastest growing city in the United States overall, and also first among large metro areas for population gain in the 25-34-year age group.

 A 2013 economic forecast for metro Denver shows net migration in 2013 of close to 17,000, with an employment growth rate of 2.0%.
 Denver will continue to remain an attractive area to new residents through migration, and it's estimated the city will reach 700,000 and beyond by 2020.

 The wider metro area is projected to reach 4.1 million by 2040, according to projections from the state demographer.

 Denver City was founded in 1858 as a mining town during the peak of a Gold Rush in the area.
 Earlier in the year, gold prospectors arrived from Kansas and established Montana City along the South Platte River, which later became the city of Denver.
 This first settlement was abandoned by 1859 in favor of Auraria and nearby St. Charles City.